 Purple leaf plum (Prunus cerasifera) – Fragrant pink blooms in early spring, reddish berries in late summer.

-Flowering dogwood (Cornus florida) – White or pink blooms in spring, bright red berries in late summer and beyond, reddish-purple foliage in fall.
+Flowering dogwood (Cornus florida) – White or pink blooms in spring, bright red berries in late summer and beyond, reddish purple foliage in fall.

 Lilac chaste tree (Vitex agnus-castus) – Fragrant violet-blue flowers in summer.

-Chinese dogwood (Cornus kousa) – White or pink flowers in spring, red berries in late summer, reddish-purple foliage in fall.
+Chinese dogwood (Cornus kousa) – White or pink flowers in spring, red berries in late summer, reddish purple foliage in fall.

 Dwarf red buckeye/Firecracker plant (Aesculus pavia) – Bright red or orange-red flowers in late spring and early summer.

-Fringe tree (Chionanthus virginicus) – Creamy white blooms in late spring followed by bluish-black berries and yellow foliage in autumn.
+Fringe tree (Chionanthus virginicus) – Creamy white blooms in late spring followed by bluish black berries and yellow foliage in autumn.

-Saucer magnolia (Magnolia soulangeana) – Fragrant white blooms flushed with pink/purple in spring, colorful fruit in late summer, yellow foliage in autumn.
+Saucer magnolia (Magnolia soulangeana) – Fragrant white blooms flushed with pink/purple in spring, colorful fruit in late summer, and yellow foliage in autumn.

 American holly (Ilex opaca) – Creamy white blooms in spring, bright orange or red berries in fall and winter, bright green evergreen foliage.